 DeVine Interventions Group utilizes a family systems approach to marital counseling.
 Families are systems of interconnected individuals.
 The family cannot be understood or helped by focus upon the individuals.
 It is the family unit that must be treated.
 The behavior changes of the individuals occur primarily by external forces, not internal.
 As the individuals within the family better understand the family as a dynamic unit, they can together transform their interactions.
 Everyone gets better when the family is functioning better.

-As a therapist, I bring not just my knowledge of family systems psychology to this work, I bring skills honed from working with couples, personal experience from my own family struggles, biblical wisdom and values, and faith.
+As a therapist, I bring not just my knowledge of family systems psychology to this work, I bring skills honed from working with couples, personal experience from my own family struggles, biblical wisdom, values, and faith.
 I eschew routine and pat answers, staying curious and investigative, open to multiple causes of problems and nuances of interpretation.
 Solutions are co-developed by therapist and clients.

 Your first responsibility in the process of couples therapy is to exercise faith.
 Even if you come to me for help with only a tiny seed of faith that your relationship can be saved, we will build on this seed.
 Be open to learning.
 An inability to see one's contribution to the family dysfunction and recalcitrant blaming is a common inhibitor to healing and wholeness.
 Counseling can at times be confrontational, and this may cause offense, but confrontation will always gentle and with concern for the client's well being.
 Successful clients learn humility, the ability to be introspective, to hold oneself accountable, and most importantly, the capacity to forgive.